-Since both P and c increase, n decreases while keeping other variables in eq (28) constant, the threshold level j^ will goes down further.
-The decrease in j^ implies that the fraction of the goods purchased by using private cryptocurrency CC increases while fewer goods are bought by using fiat currency M. The visual explanation of this analysis is shown in figure (7) here and (23) in the Appendix (6.3).
-What is more, the fiat currency balance decreases by 52.48%, private cryptocurrency balance increases by 137.12%, threshold level j^ decreases by 52.48%, number of visits to the asset market decreases by 33.13%, and the consumption amount increases by 0.50% for a net 40% increase in the price level.
+Since both P and c increase, n decreases while keeping other variables in eq (28) constant, the threshold level j^ goes down further.
+The decrease in j^ implies that the fraction of the goods purchased by using private cryptocurrency CC increases while fewer goods are bought by using fiat currency M. The visual explanation of this analysis is shown in Figure (7) here and (25) in Appendix (7.3).
+What is more, the fiat currency balance decreases by 52.48%, while keeping less of the fiat currency.
+As in Figure (7), the private cryptocurrency balance has increased by 137.12% while fiat currency balance has decreased by 52.48% as the price level increases by 40%.
+Since the opportunity cost of making purchases with the private cryptocurrency goes up because of the lower real transaction cost as the price level goes up, the consumer can buy more consumption goods by using private cryptocurrency while still getting the same gross real return net of transaction cost from it.
+Both wealth and substitution effects play an important role in the welfare cost of the price.
+For the optimal consumption, please check the Figure (17) and (19) in Appendix (7.3)

+private cryptocurrency balance increases by 137.12%, threshold level j^ decreases by 52.48%, the number of visits to the asset market decreases by 33.13%, and the consumption amount increases by 0.50% for a net 40% increase in the price level.

 These findings are also consistent with economic intuition.
-Since increase in the steady-state price level decreases the real transaction cost of using private cryptocurrency as a payment instrument and with the availability of another currency with a high rate of return and low extra transaction cost, the rational agent will move to hold more of his wealth in the form of appealing private cryptocurrency rather than the fiat currency.
+Since an increase in the steadystate price level decreases the real transaction cost of using private cryptocurrency as a payment instrument and with the availability of another currency with a relatively high rate of return and low extra transaction cost, the rational agent will move to hold more of his wealth in the form of the appealing private cryptocurrency rather than the fiat currency.
 This finding has one important implication for countries considering issuing CBDC.
-Countries that suffer relatively high or volatile inflation should be very cautious when issuing CBDC while the private cryptocurrency (ones with similar features as in our model) is also available for the public.
-Even though the high price level enhances the welfare of the consumer when a private cryptocurrency like bitcoin is used as a money, it weakens a central bank's role in implementing monetary policy.22 Countries
+Countries that suffer relatively high or volatile inflation or price should be very cautious when issuing CBDC while a private cryptocurrency (ones with similar features as in our model) is also available for the public.
+Even though the high price level enhances the welfare of the consumer when a private cryptocurrency like bitcoin is used as money, it weakens a central bank's role in implementing monetary policy.26 Countries can ban private cryptocurrencies that have similar or the same functions as money whenever they begin to issue CBDC or else central banks will face the tough problem of implementing their monetary policy through legal currencies, especially in the case of high inflation.
+Central banks can also try to pay higher interest on CBDC than private cryptocurrency in the case of an increase in the price level, but this will likely not last long since central banks face the tough problem of securing the interest payment from themselves or other sources such as government tax revenues.